DendrouLab/panpipes/docs/yaml_docs/pipeline_clustering_yml.md

        Options include logged_counts, signac_norm , and logTF_norm,logIDF_norm
    - <span class="parameter">method </span> `String`, Default: t-test_overestim_var<br>
         Options include: ‘logreg’, ‘t-test’, ‘wilcoxon’, ‘t-test_overestim_var’
-   - <span class="parameter">mincels </span> `Integer`, Default: t-10<br>
+   - <span class="parameter">mincels </span> `Integer`, Default: 10<br>
        If the number of clusters contains less than the number of cells maker analysis is not necessary.
    - <span class="parameter">pseudo_seurat </span> `Boolean`, Default: False<br>
    - <span class="parameter">minpct </span> `Float`, Default: 0.1<br>
-       This parameter only matters if pseudo_seurat is set to True
+      This parameter is mandatory if pseudo_seurat is set to True
    - <span class="parameter">threshuse </span> `Float`, Default: 0.25<br>
-       This parameter only matters if pseudo_seurat is set to True
+       This parameter is mandatory if pseudo_seurat is set to True
 ## Plot specifications
 Used to define which metadata columns are used in the visualisations
  - <span class="parameter">plotspecs:</span><br>